NewbRangerTom/NewbRangerTom/README.md

 - 😄 Pronouns: ...
 He/Him/SSG (becasue we all need to be addressed by something).
 - ⚡ Fun fact: ...
 I was an Army Multi-Channel Communications Specialist for 20 years.
 I retired as a Staff Sergeant.
 - ⚡ Fun fact: ...
 I am a Scottish Lord by Proclamation.
-Robert De Bruce, King of Scotland, was one of my great (21 gen's back) Uncle.
+-              ...
+Robert De Bruce, King of Scotland, was one of my great (21 gen's back) Uncle's.
+I am a descendent
+-                   of his brother Bernardus.

 - 🌱 I’m currently learning: C++, Python, HTML/CSS, Embedded Systems, SQL/Database Management, and data analytics.
 - 👨‍🎓 My current eduction goals: I finished my AAS in Computer Information Technology in Dec 2021.